 - Transferring from a non-traditional setting: Transfer students from non-traditional schools, from PACE programs, non-accredited schools, and/or home schooling must provide notarized statements of grade level(s) for all elementary and secondary courses/subjects passed at these settings.
 Students from these programs may be accepted at EA on a probationary status.
 At the end of the semester, the school determines if the student is able to function in the courses or grade to which he/she has been assigned.
 If the students is unable to function at their current grade level, the necessary change(s) will be made at that time.

 - Students entering kindergarten should be 5 years of age by September 1st of the concurrent school year.
 Students entering the first grade should be 6 years of age by September 1st of the concurrent school year.

 - Students from a foreign country may be accepted on a temporary basis.
-The foreign student must live with a family with a child (ren) currently enrolled at EA.
+The foreign student must live with a family currently enrolled at EA.
 Foreign students are exempt from tuition costs, but not from fees.
 EA has the right to limit foreign student enrollment to two (2) students per year.
 EA limits the foreign student to one year tuition exempt enrollment.

-- After the student has been accepted for admission, bothe the studnet and parents/guardians must sign the Code of Conduct and Expectations consent form.
+- After the student has been accepted for admission, both the student and parents/guardians must sign the Code of Conduct and Expectations consent form.
 The form is required to be in the student's file for school attendance in grades 6 - 12.